Developer-Arindam/Event-Management-Software/README.md

  the login page and account creation page will be functional.

-2)database installation and setup guide for full functionality of the software if d=mysql database is preinstalled then just execute the following command to change the password
+2)database installation and setup guide for full functionality of the software if mysql database is preinstalled then just execute the following command to change the password

           >ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '123456789';